FAQ

 All MRI examinations require a referral.
 This requirement is established by the Diagnostic Accreditation Program of British Columbia.

-A physician or chiropractor can provide a referral.
+A physician, nurse practitioner, midwife or chiropractor can provide a referral.

 Payment